 Astros vs. White Sox Prediction

-After a dominant performance on Friday, will the Houston Astros be able to manhandle the Chicago White Sox against when they meet up tonight at 7:10PM ET?
+After another lopsided win on Saturday, will the Houston Astros continue to dominate the Chicago White Sox when the two meet this afternoon at 2:10PM ET.

 Game Snapshot & Odds